bhjortsberg/tsdump/readme.md

 - Multithreaded read file and print.
 Use <condition_variable>
 - Group packets that belong to same frame.
 - Print all packets in this payload (all packets with this pid util next payload start)
-- Dump -d should dump payload of what is printed.
+- Dump -d should dump payload (ES) of what is printed.
 Can be used to extract all packets for one pid or payload for one frame (jpeg-pic)

 - Improve option parsing with error handling and required file argument.
 - Calculate the length of the file.